sqroot-eu/sqroot.eu/_posts/2016/2016-02-01-chat-room-statistical-analysis.markdown

 Go over all sent messages, count the occurrence of each emoticon.

-{% picture 2016/02/fleep-stats/top-emoticons.png alt="Top emoticons" %}
+{% asset 2016/02/fleep-stats/top-emoticons.png alt="Top emoticons" %}

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Hey <a href="https://twitter.com/fleepio">@fleepio</a>, what are the usage statistics for each of your smileys?
 Which ones are the most popular?</p>&mdash; Ando David Roots (@SQrooted) <a href="https://twitter.com/SQrooted/status/691725875713277952">January 25, 2016</a></blockquote>